Dongchuan, Kunming: History

 Dongchuan was upgraded to a city in 1958.
-In 1998 Dongchuan was merged into Kunming and became one of its districts.
+In 1998, Dongchuan was merged into Kunming and became one of its districts.

 Geography

-Dongchuan is in the north of Kunming's administrative area and borders Sichuan to the north.
+Dongchuan is in the north of Kunming's administrative area.
+It borders Huize County to the east, Xundian County to the south, Luquan County to the west, and Qiaojia County and (across the Jinsha River) the counties of Huili and Huidong in Sichuan to the north.

 The district's highest point, Jiaozi Snow Mountain, is 4330 meters high, and its lowest point is 695 meters.
-As of 2000 Dongchuan has a population of 275,564.
+As of 2000, Dongchuan has a population of 275,564.
 As of 2006, the population was 302,000.

 The area around Huagou in the Wumeng mountains has become famous through photographers who discovered the unique local landscape and its Red Earth scenery in the 1990s.

 Administrative divisions

-The administrative divisions of Dongchuan District are:
+Th administrative divisions of Dongchuan District are: